ArkTechMC/SongsOfPower/README.md

 **HotKey: V**

-- Mobiliflash: Teleport to the direction you see, has a delay of 10 ticks.
+- Mobiliflash: Teleport to the direction you see.
 - Mobiliwings: Enable a fake elytra and into sliding mode.
 - Mobiliglide: Slow falling.
 - Mobilibounce: Generate a fake platform and disappear in 5s.
 You can jump 3x higher on it.
+- Mobiliburst: Teleport to the direction you see, also pull every entity on your way away.

 ### Protisium